Erdogan says there is no change in Turkey's stance on Sweden's NATO membership - ExBulletin

 ANKARA, Turkey (AP) Turkish President Recep Tayyip Erdogan has said NATO should not bet on his country’s approval of Sweden’s request to join the Western military alliance before a summit in July because the Nordic nation has not fully addressed its security concerns.

-Sweden and Finland applied for membership together after Russia invaded Ukraine Last year.
-Finland became NATO’s 31st member in April after the Turkish parliament ratified his request, but Turkey delayed approving Sweden’s offer.
+Sweden and Finland applied for membership together after Russia invaded Ukraine last year.
+Finland became NATO’s 31st member in April after Turkey’s parliament ratified its application, but Turkey delayed approving Sweden’s candidacy.

-NATO wants to include Sweden when leaders of member countries meet for a summit in the Lithuanian capital on July 11 and 12.
-Speaking to reporters on his return from a state visit to Azerbaijan on Tuesday, Erdogan said Turkey’s attitude towards membership was not positive.

-Turkey’s state-run Anadolu agency and other media reported Erdogan’s comments as senior officials from NATO, Sweden, Finland and Turkey met in Ankara on Wednesday.
-The officials were to discuss what Finland and Sweden have done to address Turkey’s concerns about suspected terrorist organizations.

 |